Estate Administration Frequently Asked Questions

 Q. When is it required to probate a deceased person’s will?

-A. If there are no assets in the deceased person’s name at the time of their death, there may not be a need for probating their will.
+A. If there are no assets in the deceased person’s name ("probate assets") at the time of their death, there may not be a need for probating their will.
 However there may be valid reasons to go through the probate process even in cases where there are no probate assets.

 Q. How complicated is a probate proceeding?